cirosantilli/linux-cheat/kernel/README.md

 <http://stackoverflow.com/questions/9094237/whats-the-difference-between-usr-include-linux-and-the-include-folder-in-linux>

-- `/usr/include/linux` is owned by libc on linux, and used to call kernel services from userspace.
+-   `/usr/include/linux` is owned by libc on Linux, and used to call kernel services from userspace.
 TODO understand with a sample usage

 -   `/usr/src/linux-headers-$(uname -r)/include/linux/` is exactly part of the kernel tree under `include` for a given kernel version.

-	can be used to offer access to the kernel's inner workings
+    Can be used to offer access to the kernel's inner workings.

-	it is useful for example for people writting kernel modules, and is automatically included by the standard module `Makefile`.
+    It is useful for example for people writing kernel modules, and is automatically included by the standard module `Makefile`.

 ##System.map

 Generated at the top level and then placed at `/boot/System.map-<version>`.

-#special files
+#Special files

 The kernel communicates parameters to user space using special files, located mainly under `/proc/`, `/sys/` and `/dev/`.